Mt. Seven lower launch at 9 km or 9k launch

 Amateur radio frequency (ROC needed)

-- Please use: 173,64 MHz - on the VHF band of mobile service.
+- Ancillary suggestion: 173,64 MHz - on the VHF band of mobile service.
 Hence not subjected to the restrictions imposed on amateur band.
 It is a private commercial band for tracking operations on a shared non-interference basis with Royal Canadian Golf and Ski Patrols.
-The HPAC obtained permission for us to use this frequency.
+The HPAC obtained permission supposedly for us to use this frequency more than 20 years ago.

-- Or use: 146,46 MHz - in the amateur band.
+- Other suggestion: 146,46 MHz - in the amateur band.
 Please be aware that anyone using this frequency will need to have received their official amateur radio authorization, else use of this frequency is illegal, no matter what the use of it is for.
-If anyone causes interference in any way, Industry Canada will know, and will contact us.
+If anyone causes interference in any way, Innovation, Science and Economic Development Canada will know, and will contact us.

 - Since 2005, the radio itself does not need a licence anymore.